Inside New Hampshire's Secret List of Troubled Cops

 “The head of the state troopers union, in her opinion, shouldn’t testify if this civil lawsuit went to trial because he had a ‘Laurie’ issue,” West told me.

-Listen to the Document Season 1: The List podcast trailer:
+Listen to the first episode of Document Season 1: The List:

 A Laurie issue.
 At the time, West didn’t know what that term meant.
 It’s possible no one outside the legal community in New Hampshire did.
 But she could tell it had something to do with whether that state trooper could be trusted to tell the truth.